About Us

 YOUTH NARRATORS

 Pilots are youth narrators who will matriculate through the two-year Zion Freedom School curriculum as the research team assesses the curriculum based on feedback.
 The feedback that the ethnographer and research team elicit will highlight successes and areas for improvement for the curriculum according to Pilots’ experiences at the Zion Freedom School.
-Eligible Pilots will be narrators, ages 7 through 25, during Phase C of The FREE Zion Project beginning in January 2026.
+Eligible Pilots will be narrators, ages 7 through 25, during Phase C of The FREE Zion Project beginning in May 2026.

 Dr. LeAnna T. Luney